Rick-Phoenix/sketch/README.md

 You can find out more about Sketch in the [dedicated website](https://rick-phoenix.github.io/sketch/).

 The homepage will always show the docs for the latest version.
-Each minor version will have its own dedicated subroute (/v0.1, /v0.2 and so on...)
+Each minor version will have its own dedicated subroute under `/versions`.